Welcome to Management Sciences!

 Part time graduate engineers can enrol in a maximum of one (1) course per term.

-After you've enrolled in your courses you can obtain your complete list of texts books for each of your courses at Waterloo's book store.
+After you've enrolled in your courses you can find your complete list of texts books for each of your courses at Waterloo's book store.

 If you have received an offer of admission but are unable to commence your studies for any of the following reasons: